denten-books/plain-text/0-intro.md

 argument about inhabiting media.
 I mean inhabiting in the way one lives with and within one's own bookshelves, closets, hard drives, and archives.
-The dialectics of media displacement constitute a method of making sense out of the conflicting and often contradictory logics of the virtual object.
-We are confronted by spaces that are not spaces, or rather ersatz expanses that present themselves otherwise: glass that looks like paper, liquid crystal that flows to imitate ink.
-By such means, the electronic book delineates new grounds for textual inscription.
+The dialectics of media displacement constitute a method of making sense out of the often contradictory logics of the virtual object.
+We are confronted by spaces that are not spaces, or rather ersatz expanses that dissimulate: glass that looks like paper, liquid crystal that flows to imitate ink.
+By such means, the electronic book delineates a qualitatively new grounds for textual inscription.
 Because *Plain Text* deals with the structure of intimate space, it is project theoretically contiguous to the philosophical poetics of Gaston Bachelard and Henri Lefebvre, extended into the realm of everyday computation.

 <!-- insert footnotes to both -->